Automox Remote Tools with Splashtop – Full User Guide

 Auto-Install does not retroactively install the Splashtop Streamer on devices that already exist in the organization.

-To install the Streamer on existing devices, administrators must use one of the supported manual methods:
+To install the Streamer on existing devices, administrators must use one of the supported methods:

-- Organization-wide installation from Settings → Remote Control
+- Organization-wide installation from Settings → Remote Tools → Install Streamer → By Organization

-- Per-device installation from the Remote Control section on the Device Details page
+- Per-device installation from the Remote Tools section on the Device Details page

 macOS Permissions and End-User Experience